pubstack/pubstack.github.io/_posts/2026-06-11-frito-free-tier-ai-coding-matches-premium-models.md

 *FRITO is part of [SuperInference](https://www.superinference.org), an open-source feedback-augmented LLM agent framework.
-The full benchmark results, challenge definitions, and provider configuration are available in the
+The full benchmark results and provider configuration are available in the
 [GitHub repository](https://github.com/superinference/ami).*